zzt108/AIPromptManager/.doc/README-AIPromptManager.md

 1. Clone AIPromptManager
 2. Run with your data directory: `python src/main.py --data-dir c:\MyPrompts`
 3. The tool catalogs your prompts in the Knowledge Base
-4. Use Profession Designer to create ingredient selections
+4. Use Profession Designer to create skill selections
 5. Build agent configurations for different projects

 ### Use Case 2: Starting from Sample Data